 - are pregnant or think you may be pregnant - are afraid of closed-in spaces (claustrophobia).
-Your health care provider may give you a special medicine to help you relax before your scan.
+You may receive a special medicine to help you relax before your scan.
 If you do receive medicine, you will not be able to drive after your scan.
-Please arrange to have someone drive you home.
+Arrange to have someone drive you home.